Zzoe00Y/YESlingo/README.md

 CSC207 final project

 ## Team members(github username):
-Yucan Miao(heibaihaiermao),
+Yucan Miao(heibaihaiermao),\
-Zhuxin Sun(juliexsun),
+Zhuxin Sun(juliexsun),\
-Ying Zhang(Zzoe00Y),
+Ying Zhang(Zzoe00Y),\
-Jiner Zhang(jinerfreya),
+Jiner Zhang(jinerfreya),\
 Yuchen Zhao(emily-zhao-zz)

 ## Project Description

-The Translator Application is a platform that provides users with translation capabilities across various mediums.
+YESlingo is a Translator Application platform that provides users with translation capabilities across various mediums.
 It supports:
 * **Text Translation**: Allows users to translate text into a specified language.
-* **Image Translation**: Enables users to upload images, extract text, and translate them (example usage can be reading signs, menus, and documents).
+* **Image Translation**: Enables users to upload images, extract text, and translate them (such as reading signs, menus, and documents).
 * **Speech Translation**: Uses voice input to recognize and translate spoken language.

 The application also includes:
-* A **Phrasebook** for saving words or sentences based on user preference, designed for review and study purposes.
 * Translation **History** to track and manage previous translations.
 * A **Chatbot** feature for users to practice and study language interactively.